Prudish older women might avoid self-exam because it requires touching one’s own body in what might be considered a sinful manner.

 Heidi Trott, a nurse practitioner uses “the term awareness rather than examination.”
 She says, “It’s important to inspect the breast, to look at it in the mirror, to get a sense of what your breast tissue feels like.”

 Breast self-awareness is not necessarily performed monthly.
 The point is to be familiar with personal characteristics.
 There may be an overall lumpy texture.
 Multiple large soft masses could be common.
 In either case, breast self-awareness takes this into account and searches for atypical texture or appearance.

 The poster entitled Anomalous Areolae depicts 13 different areolae ranging from typical to atypical.
 Along with 6 other illustrations, it discusses many of the questions women have about this important aspect of their anatomy.

-You Are Not Just Feeling For Lumps
+Not Just Feeling For Lumps

-A mirror helps women pay attention to more than a new lump or mass.
+A mirror helps you pay attention to more than a new lump or mass.
 Invasive lobular carcinoma (10 to 15 percent of breast cancers) show up as a thickening, puckering, or retraction.
 Inflammatory breast cancer (5 percent of breast malignancies) manifests breast swelling, redness, and palpable warmth.
 Breasts appear infected or pitted, like an orange peel.

 - To BSE or not to BSE?
 Diane Mapes, 2014, fredhutch.org